 What Causes Flare-Ups?

 Flare-ups happen when inflammation in your nervous system damages the layer that covers and protects nerve cells.
-This damage slows or stops nerve cell signals from getting to the parts of your body where they need to go.
+This slows or stops nerve cell signals from getting to the parts of your body where they need to go.

 What Happens During a Flare-Up?